 There are in the Church a variety of associations of the faithful.
 Among them are the covenant communities, where members commit to the Lord and to each other to live the Gospel helped by the spirituality and way of life of the community.
-This commitment distinguishes a covenant community from a prayer group.
-Covenant communities are also different from support groups in that they not only seek to overcome a personal disorder, but the members seek to give their entire lives totally to Christ.
+This commitment distinguishes a covenant community from prayer groups.
+Covenant communities are also different from support groups in that they not only seek to overcome a particular personal disorder, but the members seek to give their entire lives totally to Christ.
+See: The purpose of Private Revelations and the Simple Path.

-Discovering the community that God wants for us is analogous to discovering who we are going to marry.
+Discovering the community that God wants for us is analogous to finding a spouse or a religious community.
 It is a gift from God.
 Our part is to learn to listen to God and to respond.

 Love Crucified Community